meieda/architecture-center/docs/microservices/domain-analysis.md

 - **Shipping** is placed in the center of the diagram, because it's core to the business.
 Everything else in the diagram exists to enable this functionality.
 - **Drone management** is also core to the business.
 Functionality that is closely related to drone management include **repairing drones** and using **predictive analysis** to predict when drones need servicing and maintenance.
-- Closely related to shipping, **ETA analysis** provides time estimates for pickup and delivery. **Third-party transportation** will enable the application to schedule alternative transportation methods if the delivery cannot be made entirely via drone.
+- **ETA analysis** provides time estimates for pickup and delivery. **Third-party transportation** will enable the application to schedule alternative transportation methods if the delivery cannot be made entirely via drone.
 - **Drone sharing** is a possible extension of the core business.
 The company may have excess drone capacity during certain hours, and could rent out drones that would otherwise be idle.
 This feature will not be in v1 of the application.
-- Similarly, **video surveillance** is another area that the company might expand into at a later time.
+- Similarly, **video surveillance** is another area that the company might expand into later.
 - Support services include **user accounts**, **Call center**, and others.

 Notice that at this point in the process, we haven't made any decisions about implementation or technologies.
 Some of the subsystems may involve external software systems or third-party services.
 Even so, the application needs to interact with these systems and services, so it's important they are part of the domain model.